 Netherworld Haunted House, Norcross (Nearby Hotels)

 Netherworld has been consistently rated one of the best haunted houses in the state for many years.
 This is a walk-through attraction with awesome special effects and terrifying live actors.
 It has been haunting visitors since 1997 and is a multi-story, multi attraction haunted event.
-The haunted house in Norcross opens its doors at the end of September and runs from 7:30-10:30pm at the beginning and end of the season and from 7pm to midnight all Fridays and Saturdays in October.
+The haunted house in Norcross opens its doors at the end of September.
 Ticket prices vary depending on when you visit and the experiences you choose.
 There is also a gift shop onsite to check out.

 13 Stories Haunted House, Newnan (Nearby Hotels)

 This Newnan, Georgia attraction was chosen as the best extreme haunted attractions by USA Today’s “10 Best” in 2015.
 This is an extremely scary haunted attraction that’s designed to be very intense with every step you take.
 The Sacrifice Haunt is an add-on experience and an extreme haunted house that may subject visitors to physical and mental torment.
 Six to eight people go through at a time, and there are doors to exit through the house in case you get too scared.
 Ticket prices range from $18 to $55, depending on which attractions you want to experience.

 Plantation Blood, Augusta (Nearby Hotels)